onetimesecret/onetimesecret/README.md

 ## What is a Onetime Secret?

-A one-time secret is a link that can be viewed only once.
+A onetime secret is a link that can be viewed only once.
 A single-use URL.

 Try it out on <a class="msg" href="https://onetimesecret.com/">OnetimeSecret.com</a>!